Top 20 Hawaii Snorkeling Spots

 Coral Gardens

-Coral Gardens is right next to Olowalu Reef, and just south of Historic Lahaina Town.
-This in-the-know Hawaii snorkel spot can only be reached by boat on a Maui snorkeling tour.
-The Coral Gardens reef was created by a lava flow from the West Maui Mountains, aka Pu’u Kukui.
-The lava created “fingers,” that flow out into the sea and are now decorated by coral reef shelves teeming with a throng of marine life.
+Coral Gardens is right next to Olowalu Reef, and just south of Lahaina.
+This Hawaii snorkel spot is for those who are in the know, and can only be reached by boat on a Maui snorkeling tour.
+The Coral Gardens reef was created by a lava flow from the West Maui Mountains, known as Pu’u Kukui.
+As the lava cooled it formed “fingers,” that flow out into the sea.
+They are now decorated by coral reef shelves teeming with a throng of marine life.

-Without a doubt, having the chance to snorkel at Coral Gardens is a rare and gorgeous ocean experience.
+Without a doubt, the chance to snorkel at Coral Gardens is a rare and gorgeous ocean experience.
 From the water, guests can take in the breathtaking underwater scenery, huge West Maui coastline views, and scenes of the outer Island of Lanai.
-On top of all of that, the views here have the perfect dramatic background decorated by the jagged-edged valleys of the West Maui Mountain Range.
+On top of all of that, the sights here have the perfect dramatic background, the jagged edges of the West Maui Mountain Range.

-Visitors at Coral Gardens can expect to see colorful varieties of coral, a huge array of tropical fish, Hawaiian green sea turtles, and so much more.
+Guests at Coral Gardens can expect to see vibrant species of coral, a huge range of tropical fish, Hawaiian green sea turtles, and so much more.

 View More about Coral Gardens